University of Charleston

 Program Overview

 This major will prepare you for positions within the financial services industry, business administration, and leadership, as well as to become a trusted financial advisor.
-Students will acquire a highly marketable skill set involving theory-based financial knowledge, reliable analytical tools, and the ability to calculate and to apply critical finance-related reasoning from a strategic perspective.
+Students will develop a valuable and in-demand skill set involving theory-based financial knowledge, effective analytical tools, and the ability to calculate and apply critical finance-related reasoning with a strategic mindset.

 Freshman applicants with a 2.5 or higher high school GPA and transfer students with a 2.0 or higher cumulative college GPA are eligible for general admission to UC and will gain direct entry into this program.
 Students may apply online or download the admissions application.